Random Access Memories: Critical reception

 Aaron Payne of musicOMH wrote, "Daft Punk somehow misplace the wit and the light touch that's pretty much their trademark.
 Instead, these long epics become somewhat tedious and there is a strong whiff of egoism and self-indulgence ...
 At over 70 minutes, the album feels rather bloated.
 Quite a few of the songs are too long, or too empty of ideas, or too willing to repeat themselves, or too willing to play to type".
 Dan Weiss of Paste noted that "none of the admittedly eclectic pilferings of Random Access Memories challenge or defy anything.
 They all evoke specific eras of film soundtrack or disco trend.
 The beats have grown less, not more, complex over time."
-In 2021, Pitchfork included Random Access Memories on its list of review scores they "would change if they could", adjusting its score from 8.8 out of 10 to 6.8.
-The Pitchfork critic Philip Sherburne wrote that it "doesn't feel pivotal in the same way that Discovery did" and "didn't push pop music forward".Random Access Memories received Grammy Awards for Album of the Year, Best Dance/Electronica Album and Best Engineered Album, Non-Classical for the 56th Annual Grammy Awards.
-The lead single, "Get Lucky", also won for Record of the Year and Best Pop Duo/Group Performance.
-"Get Lucky" had previously been nominated for Best Song of the Summer at the 2013 MTV Video Music Awards and Best Song at the 2013 MTV Europe Music Awards.
-In January 2015, the album was placed at number 9 on Billboards list of "The 20 Best Albums of 2010s (so far)".
-In 2020, the album was ranked at 65 on the 100 Best Albums of the 21st Century list of Stacker.